 If someone retrieves the private key, he can transfer all the money into his account.
 Since the crypto transactions are not traceable, the victim will never find any source, and all the money will be lost.

-Therefore, hackers use all the possible ways to access the private key, starting from the applications having spelling checker and browser extension.
+Therefore, hackers use all the possible ways to access the private key, starting from the applications having spelling checkers and browser extensions.
 Hackers also take advantage of the common system vulnerabilities to access the key.

 The most vulnerable key is the one that is connected to the internet and running on a centralized system.
 Moreover, secure wallets are the ones with separate hardware devices without any internet connection.